Arnab is a hobby cook and food enthusiast who enjoys sharing his recipes and experiences with the world. Arnab focuses on Indian food.

-- Transfer meat to a pressure cooker, add a cup of hot water, and salt to taste.
-Pressure cook meat until it is tender.
-Usually it takes about 15-20 mins.
+- Transfer meat to a pressure cooker.
+Add a cup of hot water, and salt to taste.
+Pressure-cook meat until it is tender.
+Usually it takes about 15 to 20 minutes.

 - In a separate wok, heat the rest of the mustard oil and add whole chilies, bay leaves, cardamom, cinnamon, and cloves.